samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 ### Our Zero-Nodes are at the edge and safe a lot of network traffic.

+Our Zero OS is ideally suited for Edge networking - where automation, self-healing and hyper-distribution are must-haves.
 - The Zero-Nodes are deployed as close as possible to the consumers of IT capacity (IoT, residential, business, government, education, …).
 - This results in massive bandwidth savings, we estimate to be able to keep 99% of the required bandwidth locally which has huge impact on cost.
 - This is the only viable solution to be able to provide internet to the 3.2 billion people waiting.